Your First Train Trip in Europe: A Beginner’s Guide

 Understanding Train Tickets & Seat Reservations

-European train tickets can include mobile tickets, eTickets, rail passes, and point-to-point tickets.
-Some high-speed and international trains require seat reservations, while many regional trains allow flexible boarding.
+European train tickets may include mobile tickets, eTickets, rail passes, or point-to-point tickets.

 What Happens If You Miss Your Train?